akonwi/git-plus/README.md

   Add all changed files and pull up the commit message file.
 Similar to `Git add all` and `Git commit` in succession.
   Default key binding: `Cmd-Shift-A a`

+11. `Git rm [current file]`

+  Git rm the current file or open an selector to select the files to remove.
+You can select multiple files at once.

 ## Contributing

 1. Fork it